kkysen/systems-hw-shell/README.md

 ### Bugs
-* Piping and redirecting don't currently work with builtin commands.
+* Piping and redirecting don't currently work with builtin commands (but it does with aliased commands).
   There are only a few of them though (cd, exit, source, pid, and alias) and there's no important reason to pipe or redirect them.

+* *Many pipes and redirects*
+    (same as in Features Attempted, kind of a bug, too) I intended for an arbitrary number of pipes and redirects to work, but I wasn't able to do so in time.
+    However, more than one can still be used in many cases.
+    Piping and then redirecting works,
+    and piping and then running another command separated by a `;` works, but piping three or more commands
+    or doing 2 pipe commands separated by a `;` doesn't work.
+    Running multiple simple commands (no piping or redirecting) works for any number of commands,
+    but all the commands are executed simultaneously.

-* Typing Ctrl+C are sending a signal won't just kill the currently running command.
+* Typing Ctrl+C and sending a signal won't just kill the currently running command.
 The shell will intercept the signal (most of the common ones) and print a stacktrace for the parent (the shell) and